 We talked with Craig J. Boykin, who not only obtained his GED® diploma but also worked his way up to Master’s degrees in Theology and in Criminal Justice.
 Moreover, he worked his way toward a Ph.D. in adult education.

-Craig is also the author of a book (“My Life, Your Inspiration”) on how to pick up your life and a highly sought-after motivational speaker.
+Craig is also the author of a book (“My Life, Your Inspiration”) on how to pick up your life and a highly sought-after motivational speaker who recommends students looking to earn their GED diplomas to take online GED classes.
 Here is his inspiring story.

 Craig experienced numerous challenges, and he thinks that this triggered his enthusiasm for supporting those people who are not so fortunate.
 In evaluating the incidents of his life, Craig came to the realization that this all started long before he was born.